The Heisenberg category of a category: The Categorical Fock Space

-\section{The categorical Fock space}
+\chapter{The Categorical Fock Space}

 As in the additive case, we construct a category called the categorical Fock space from the symmetric powers of the \dg category $\basecat$.
-We show that the Heisenberg category $\hcat\basecat$ has a representation on this categorical Fock space.
+We show that the Heisenberg category $\hcat\basecat$ acts on this categorical Fock space.
 The relation between this representation and the classical Fock space representation is explored in the next section.

-\subsection{Symmetric powers of \texorpdfstring{\dg}{DG} categories}
+\section{Symmetric powers of \texorpdfstring{\dg}{DG} categories}

 Recall from Definition~\ref{def:symmetric-power} that the $\ho$th symmetric power of $\basecat$ is defined as $\symbc\ho = \basecat^{\otimes \ho} \rtimes \SymGrp\ho$.